The QML Type System

 Furthermore, application developers can provide their own types, either by registering C++ types directly, or by defining reusable components in QML documents which can then be imported.

 Wherever the type definitions come from, the engine will enforce type-safety for properties and instances of those types.

 The QML language has built-in support for various primitive types including integers, double-precision floating point numbers, strings, and boolean values.
 Objects may have properties of these types, and values of these types may be passed as arguments to methods of objects.

-See the QML Basic Types documentation for more information about basic types.
+See the QML Value Types documentation for more information about value types.